RobeBryant/Reported/README.md

     "Message": "Welcome To Reported API.."
 }
 ```
-This simply means that the app is running properly and you 2 **API endpoint** already configured, ready to use for you can expand upon.
+This simply means that the app is running properly and you have 2 **API endpoints** already configured, ready to use for you can expand upon.

 All the other endpoints will be preceded by `/api/<endpoint-name>`

-1. `/api/sfpd-incidents`: This endpoint returns a list of Incidents reported by the SFPD.
+1. `/api/sfpd-incidents`: This endpoint returns an array of Incidents reported by the SFPD.
 The structure of a incident looks like this:

 ```
-{
+[{
     "address": "0 Block of 6TH ST",
     "category": "ROBBERY",
     "date": "2018-05-15T00:00:00.000",